 In 2013, the Compensation Committee of our Board of Directors, acting pursuant to authority delegated to it by our Board of Directors, adopted the ACADIA Pharmaceuticals Inc. Change in Control Severance Benefit Plan (the "Severance Plan").
-In adopting the plan, the Board considered the benefit to the Company and its stockholders in providing incentives for management continuity in the event of a merger for the Company (as described above under - Effect of change in control on stock option awards).
+In adopting the plan, the Board considered the benefit to the Company and its stockholders in providing incentives for management continuity in the event of a merger for the Company (as described above under-Effect of change in control on stock option awards).
 In reviewing the terms of the Severance Plan, the Compensation Committee and the Board reviewed information about the practices of other companies in the health care industry.
 The Severance Plan could also be used for new members of management that are hired as the Company grows and the Compensation Committee believes that it will assist with recruiting in this regard.
-The Severance Plan was not in place for 2012 and became effective as of March 11, 2013.
+Messrs.
+Moore and Davis were added to the Severance Plan upon joining the Company in August 2013 and July 2014, respectively.

 The Severance Plan entitles our Named Executive Officers and other key employees to certain severance payments and benefits in the event of a qualifying termination of employment up to one month prior to or within 13 months following certain change in control events.
 The Severance Plan thus requires a "double trigger" before any benefits are received by the Named Executive Officers.
 A qualifying termination is a termination by us for any reason other than cause, or by the employee for good reason.
-For purposes of the Severance Plan, "cause" means (i) such employee's attempted commission of, or participation in, a fraud or act of dishonesty against the Company; (ii) such employee's intentional, material violation of any contract or agreement between the employee and the Company or of any statutory duty owed to the Company; (iii) such employee's unauthorized use or disclosure of the Company's confidential information or trade secrets; (iv) such employee's gross negligence or gross misconduct; (v) such employee's material failure to competently perform his/her assigned duties for the Company; (vi) sustained poor performance of any material aspect of the employee's duties or obligations; or (viii) employee's conviction of, or the entry of a pleading of guilty or nolo contendere by such employee to, any crime involving moral turpitude or any felony.
-"Good reason" means (i) the assignment to employee of any duties or responsibilities that results in a material diminution in the employee's authorities, duties or responsibilities as in effect immediately prior to such reduction; (ii) a material reduction by the Company in the employee's annual base salary, as in effect prior to such reduction; (iii) a relocation of the employee's principal business office to a location that increases the employee's one-way driving distance by 30 miles or more; or (iv) a material breach by the Company of any provision of the Severance Plan or any other material agreement between the employee and the Company concerning the terms and co
+For purposes of the Severance Plan, "cause" means (i) such employee's attempted commission of, or participation in, a fraud or act of dishonesty against the Company; (ii) such employee's intentional, material violation of any contract or agreement between the employee and the Company or of any statutory duty owed to the Company; (iii) such employee's unauthorized use or disclosure of the Company's confidential information or trade secrets; (iv) such employee's gross negligence or gross misconduct; (v) such employee's material failure to competently perform his/her assigned duties for the Company; (vi) sustained poor performance of any material aspect of the employee's duties or obligations; or (vii) such employee's conviction of, or the entry of a pleading of guilty or nolo contendere by such employee to, any crime involving moral turpitude or any felony.
+"Good reason" means (i) the assignment to employee of any duties or responsibilities that results in a material diminution in the employee's authorities, duties or responsibilities as in effect immediately prior to such reduction; (ii) a material reduction by the Company in the employee's annual base salary, as in effect prior to such reduction; (iii) a relocation of the employee's principal business office to a location that increases the employee's one-way driving distance by 30 miles or more; or (iv) a material breach by the Company of any provision of the Severance Plan or any other material agreement between the employee and the Company concerning the terms and conditions of the employee's employment.